jamesschepis/E-Commerce_Sales_Data_Analysis/README.md

 ### Key Recommendations:
 1. **Investigate the 22% drop in order counts** to address operational or engagement challenges.
+2. **Diversify the product portfolio** to reduce reliance on 'Set' and 'Kurta,' which account for 77% of sales and orders.
-2. **Examine the ₹4.8 million decline in 'Set' sales** to identify whether it's product-specific or part of a broader trend.
+3. **Examine the ₹4.8 million decline in 'Set' sales** to identify whether it's product-specific or part of a broader trend.
-3. **Capitalize on 'Western Dress' performance** by expanding its offering or increasing marketing efforts.
+4. **Capitalize on 'Western Dress' performance** by expanding its offering or increasing marketing efforts.
-4. **Target B2B customers** with exclusive promotions to leverage their higher AOV and increase sales.
+5. **Target B2B customers** with exclusive promotions to leverage their higher AOV and increase sales.

 <br>